MohammadRakib1e18/food-delivery/README.md

-# Health Care Center
+# Quick Food Server

-> This project was bootstrapped with [Health Care Center](https://health-care-center.netlify.app/).
+> This project was bootstrapped with [Quick Food Server](https://quick-food-server.netlify.app/).

-This site helps to:
+Some Key Features:

-* get health tips.
+* Easy way to get favourite foods.
-* find some excellent doctors.
+* User friendly site.
-* find propers treament environment.
+* Get information about foods.
-* our success moments.
+* Determined to complete the delivery quickly .
-* easy to contact with best doctors of the world.
+* Different types of foods to choose.